 - large amounts of alcohol or fizzy drinks

-It can be difficult to adjust to a colostomy at first, but it doesn't mean you can't have a full and active life.
+Adjusting to a colostomy can be difficult at first, but it doesn't mean you can't enjoy a full and active life.

 There's a wide range of colostomy appliances available, including:

-If you produce faeces in a regular and predictable pattern, you may not always need to wear a colostomy bag.
-However, as occasional leakages can occur, it's recommended that you wear a small stoma cap.
+If you have regular and predictable bowel patterns, you may not always need to wear a colostomy bag.
+But as occasional leakages can happen, it's recommended that you wear a small stoma cap.

-There are additional products that can make living with a colostomy more convenient, including:
+Additional products that can make living with a colostomy more convenient include:

 - support belts and girdles